 How to Make Job Search Connections in Surprising Places

-Sometimes, you can find a connection to help with the next step of your career when and where you least expect to.
-It can happen when you're actively job seeking and when you’re not thinking about changing jobs.
+Sometimes you can find a connection to help with the next step of your career when and where you least expect to.
+It can happen when you're actively job seeking and when you’re not thinking about changing jobs at all.
 That’s why it’s always a good idea to keep your job search radar on, even if you’re not actively seeking a new position.

 A friend or acquaintance might hear about a job that would be perfect for you.
 Even better, the position might not have been advertised yet.
 You could get a head start on all the other candidates without having to do much to prepare other than getting your resume ready to share.

 Getting hired through a connection is one of the best ways to get a new job.
 Employers love referrals because the applicant will have insight into the company before they apply, and many companies have referral programs to encourage employees to recommend candidates.